hms-dbmi/viv/docs/OMETIFF_LOADING.md

 ```

 Note that if your tiff file is large in neither channel count nor resolution, you can simply load it in `viv` directly without passing in offsets or running this pipeline.

+Finally we are in the experimental stages of supporting RGB images.
+Right now we only support de-interleaved images.
+One of the biggest issues we have is lack of (what we know to be) properly formatted sample OME-TIFF data.
+Please open an issue if this is important to your use-case.